BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 This happens way too often.
 You create a server, it works, then you try it cross-origin and you suddenly get CORS errors.
 "What is CORS?
 And why should I care?"

 CORS stands for Cross-Origin Request Security.
-It's a web standard intended to prevent unauthorized access.
-Since it's enforced by the browser, other applications such as **Postman** or **curl** don't generate CORS errors so it can be a surprise, late in the development process when a CORS error arises.
+It's a web standard intended to enable authorized access while preventing unauthorized access.
+Since it's enforced by the browser, other applications such as **BurpSuite**, **Postman** and **curl** don't generate CORS errors.
+Therefore, you may be surprised by such an error when CORS problems arise late in the development process.

-An "Origin" to the browser is the first part of the URL, including the protocol, the host name, and the port (if any).
+An "Origin" to the browser is the first part of the URL; including the scheme, the host name, and the port (if any).
 In this case we are dealing with two orgins.
-The origin of the server is `https://restspace.dicax.org`.
+The origin of the server is `https://n.restspace.dicax.org`.
 The origin of the client is `https://byu-itc-210.github.io`.
 Since the origins aren't the same, the browser determines that this is a *cross-origin* request.

 * Click on the `Network` tab in the developer tools.
 * Click `Send` again to see what the browser is actually doing.